 A keen traveler, I spent 2012 as a gap year in South America, where I developed a keen appreciation, for the wisdom behind the ancient growing practices, still in use by the indigenous cultures today.
 I’m concerned that as a society we are losing touch with the earth, the seasons and our food production.

 This triggered me to give up my comfortable, office based career of 10 years to turn to one of my life passions, sustainable, edible gardening.

 I’m the person responsible for running the blog and social media pages.
 I also manage the garden design, set-up and maintenance aspects of the business.

 In 2017 Danny transitioned from an office based job in the finance sector to become Leaf, Root & Fruit’s paid intern.
 His motivation for the career change was an epiphany while cooking dinner one night.
 He realised that had no idea where his food came from or how he would feed himself, if he needed to.
 Danny had never planted a seed at the start of the year, and now he is responsible for coordinating our plant propagation program!
-Danny spends a lot of time in the LRF greenhouse, growing up plants for our Urban Farming Program and for planting into Edible Forest Gardens.
-He also helps out on the urban farming program, where he is enthusiastically honing his horticultural skills.
+Danny spends a lot of time in the LRF greenhouse, growing up plants for planting into Edible Forest Gardens.
 Danny has completed a Permaculture Design Certificate and on weekends he regularly volunteers with other organisations and attends Permabiltzes.